-(B) Admission Not Recommended.
+- (B) Admission Not Recommended.
 When the standing committee does not recommend granting admission to an applicant, the Committee must submit to the Court a written report detailing the reasons for the Committee's recommendation.
 The Court shall forward the Committee's report to the applicant or shall otherwise provide notice to the applicant of the Committee's recommendation of denial and the reasons therefor.
 The applicant shall have fourteen (14) days to respond in writing and state why the Court should not adopt the Committee's recommendation, and may request a hearing on the matter.
-After an applicant is provided an opportunity to respond, the Court will enter an Order on the matter stating whether the attorney's application for admission will be granted or denied and the reasons therefor.
+After an applicant is provided an opportunity to respond, the Court will enter an Order on the matter stating whether the attorney's application for admission will be granted or denied and the reasons therefor. - (4) Hearings.

-(4) Hearings.
 At the discretion of the Court, the Court may order an appropriate hearing regarding any applicant for admission or reinstatement.
-The Court may schedule a hearing following the Committee's recommendation.

-(5) Oath.
-Upon notice that an attorney's application for admission has been approved, the attorney shall take an oath or affirmation as prescribed by Rule 5 of the Supreme Court of the United States.
-If the attorney fails to take the oath or affirmation as herein directed within on year, that attorney's application shall be deemed withdrawn.
+The Court may schedule a hearing following the Committee's recommendation. - (5) Oath.
+The attorney shall submit with the application an oath or affirmation as prescribed by Rule 5 of the Supreme Court of the United States.
+If the attorney fails to submit the oath or affirmation as herein directed, the attorneys' application shall be deemed withdrawn. - (6) Effect.

-(6) Effect.
 This admission shall entitle an attorney to practice in this Court for as long as he or she remains in good standing in this Court and is entitled to practice in the court of the state, territory, or District of Columbia identified on the attorney's application for admission.